The blog

 • Provide real-time visibility into space usage

-A platform for desk booking is therefore not just about reservations—it becomes the central layer connecting people, space, and data.
+A platform for desk management is therefore not just about reservations—it becomes the central layer connecting people, space, and data.

 1. Demand is Structured, not Random